Deepak Khadka

-Deepak Khadka is a Nepalese politician, belonging to the Nepali Congress and served as the Minister of Energy, Water Resources and Irrigation from 15 July 2024 from 9 September 2025 in the until the dissolution of the cabinet led by Prime Minister KP Sharma Oli.
+Deepak Khadka is a Nepalese politician, belonging to the Nepali Congress and served as the Minister of Energy, Water Resources and Irrigation from 15 July 2024 to 9 September 2025 in the until the dissolution of the cabinet led by Prime Minister KP Sharma Oli.

 Khadka also serves as a member of the 2nd Federal Parliament of Nepal.
 In the 2022 Nepalese general election, he won the election from Sankhuwasabha 1 (constituency).
 In November 2016, Khadka also served as a cabinet minister and was appointed Minister of State for Water Supply and Sanitation of Government of Nepal.
 Khadka was a member of the 2nd Nepalese Constituent Assembly.
 He won the election from Sankhuwasabha–2 constituency in the 2013 Nepalese Constituent Assembly election.